 Theatre Royal Winchester is a beautiful Edwardian-style, 400 seat theatre situated in the heart of the city, just a short walk from Winchester Train station.
 The theatre presents a diverse programme of drama, dance, family theatre, music and talks throughout the year plus a hugely popular traditional family pantomime each December.
 The theatre also offers regular backstage tours.

-Their Cafe Bar is open every day from 8am (10am on Sundays) serving specialist coffee, teas, tasty cakes and light bites.
+Their Cafe Bar is open Tuesday – Saturday 10am – 3pm serving specialist coffee, teas, tasty cakes and light bites.
 The Cafe Bar has plenty of space for buggies, pushchairs and wheelchairs, is dog friendly and offers free Wi-fi.

 Theatre Royal Winchester is located on Jewry Street near the city centre, next to Winchester Discovery Centre.